Hthrace/MonstersRolodex/README.md

 ## [Live Demo](https://hthrace.github.io/MonstersRolodex/)
 This app is deployed on [Github Pages](https://pages.github.com/) using [Github Actions](https://github.com/features/actions).

+## Looking For Legacy Skills?
+The Monsters Rolodex Project was initially built using React Hooks, a modern and widely adopted way to manage state and side effects in React applications.
+React Hooks provide simplicity and flexibility, making them an excellent choice for most use cases.
+However, in some situations, Class Components might be more suitable, especially when dealing with legacy code or integrating with external libraries.
+As such you can find this project rebuilt using class based components [here](https://github.com/Hthrace/MonstersRolodexClassComponents)

 ## Features

 - **Monster List**: Display a list of monsters with their names, images, and emails.